+- 1. Bolt

+- 2. Retainer

+- 3. Tailpipe

+- 4. Gasket

+- Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

 - 1. Tailpipe - 2.
-Tailpipe bolt - Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Tailpipe - 2.
 Spark arrester - 4.
-Insert the tailpipe into the muffler and align the bolt holes. - 5.
-Install the bolt and tighten it to the specified torque.
+Install the gasket, tailpipe, and retainer and align the bolt holes. - 5.
+Install the bolts and tighten them to the specified torque.